Şehzade Ömer Faruk: First marriage

 Ömer Faruk and Sabiha Sultan, the daughter of Mehmed VI Vahdeddin and Nazikeda Kadın, were in love with each other.
+Many people, including Mustafa Kemal Atatürk, had wanted to marry Sabiha Sultan, but she had refused all suitors.
 When Abdulmejid asked Sabiha's hand in marriage for his son, Mehmed flatly refused because between the descendants of Abdülmecid I as Mehmed VI and those of Abdülaziz as Abdülmecid II there were disagreements, due to the controversial deposition and death of Abdülaziz: Abdülaziz's family believed that he was killed in a plot hatched in favor of sons of Abdülmecid I (Murad V, Abdülhamid II, Mehmed V, Mehmed VI).
 His mother Şehsuvar, called on Sabiha's mother Nazikeda Kadın, and succeeded in convincing her.

 The marriage took place on 20 April 1920, in the pavilion of the sacred relics, Topkapı Palace.
 The marriage was performed by Şeyhülislam Hayrizade Ibrahim Efendi.
 Sabiha Sultan's deputy was Başkatip Ali Fuad Bey, and Ömer Faruk's deputy was Ömer Yaver Pasha.
 Faruk's witnesses were İsmail Hakkı Pasha and Mehmed VI's chamberlain Naci (Eldeniz).
 The wedding reception took place at the Yıldız Palace.

 In May 1920, ten days after their wedding, Faruk and Sabiha moved to a mansion in Rumelihisarı gifted to them by Sultan Vahdeddin, the Zeki Pasha Palace.
 In October of the same year, the Sultan bought two houses for his daughters in Nişantaşı.
 The mansions were known as the Twin Palaces.
 He gave one house to Ulviye Sultan, and the other to Sabiha.
 Faruk and Sabiha decided to live in Nişantaşı during the winter and Rumelihisarı in the summer.